uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

 6) Confirm the `config-server` is up and configured with a backing git repository by calling one of its [endpoints](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#_quick_start).
 Because the returned payload is JSON, we recommend using something that will pretty-print the document.
 A good tool for this is the Chrome [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) plug-in.

-Open a browser window fetch the following url: [http://localhost:8888/hello-world/default](http://localhost:8888/hello-world/default)
+Open a browser window and fetch the following url: [http://localhost:8888/hello-world/default](http://localhost:8888/hello-world/default)

 ![Config Server - API](resources/images/api.png "Config Server - API")